NachtsternBuild/fastboot-assistant/README.md

 # fastboot-assistant
 ## Description
-Programme to facilitate the installation of custom ROMs and GSIs on Android devices.
+Program to facilitate the installation of custom ROMs and GSIs on Android devices.
 Based on GTK and Shell.

 ## Functions
 - Check the ADB/Fastboot connection